All Plenary Symposia take place in the Main Auditorium.

 This format is ideally suited where the learning objectives include a specific skill e.g. neurophysiology, neurosonology, radiological interpretation, clinical assessment/examination skills.

 The case-based workshops (CbW) are to support knowledge and practice in clinical diagnosis and management in a format, which requires the attendees to actively participate, with opportunities for direct discussion/contact with leading experts to discuss pre-prepared cases.
-For a limited number of 60 participants only.

 These sessions allow to give a critical overview of the current and most recent advances on key topics, share knowledge, stimulate debate and forge opinions on controversial issues of clinical care, research, educational practice and therapy.
+The audience is asked to give their Pro/Con feedback at the beginning and the end of the session.

 CAREER DEVELOPMENT SESSIONS